CIT Services

 Educate yourself about your family members’ or friends’ mental illness by requesting information from the NAMI Scranton and Northeast Region, an affiliate of theNational Alliance on Mental Illness.

-NEPA CIT Co-Coordinators
+NEPA CIT Staff

 Raymond T. Hayes